Hoda's Lentil Salad

 • 2 Tbs. currants, dried cherries, or dried cranberries (optional)

-• 5 - 6 drops liquid Vanilla Stevia (alcohol-free), or to taste
+• 5 - 6 drops liquid Vanilla Stevia (alcohol-free), or a touch of monk fruit

 Pour almond milk in a pint mason jar.
 Stir in the chia seeds and dried fruit.